fastforwardlabs/blog_deprecated/_posts/2017-10-04-using-three-js-for-2d-data-visualization.md

 bunch of experience with it.
 You can ask them about it and they'll probably draw diagrams.
 - Why am I using a 3D library for a 2D visualization?
 Because it's fast.
-I did look at the 2D WebGL rendere [PixiJS](http://www.pixijs.com/) but found mostly game related examples.
+I did look at the 2D WebGL renderer [PixiJS](http://www.pixijs.com/) but found mostly game related examples.
 I could also try using the WebGL library directly.
 I'd love to read about either of those approaches.
 But given my time limit three.js seemed the right level at which to dive in.